What is Bullying & Harassment?

 - Your School.
 If you are a student, you can talk to your academic adviser who will advise on how you can be referred to the Counselling, Mental Health and Wellbeing team.

-- The <i> is the student information and support centre who provide all students with a high quality information and support service.
-If your query is more specialist, they will help you as much as they can before referring you directly to the team who can help.
-Find them on the ground floor of the Library.
+- Student Support is the student information and support centre who provide all students with a high quality service.
+If your query is more specialist, they will help you as much as they can before referring you directly to the team who can provide further support.
+Find them on the ground floor of the Student Centre.

 - Student Wellbeing Service can help students experiencing a range of difficulties that are affecting their wellbeing.
 They offer a confidential, professional service, ensuring that students receive personal support, recognising people as individuals, all with different needs.